grd/FreePDM/ConceptOfDesign/FreePDM_02-Workflows/01-FileStoringDuringEditing.md

 ### questions / Comments 1

-- What do we do with local work? are multiple branches / workspaces an idea to implememnt?
+- What do we do with local work? are multiple branches / workspaces an idea to implemement?
 If yes what state?(Probably state >4)...

 ### Workflow 2